-N/A Prep Ď 1.
-Complete a combustion safety test & record the results 2.
-Verify that ventilation plan is established 3.
-Put on all personal protection equipment (PPE) 4.
-Identify all worker and occupant safety hazards 5.
-Identify all potential durability issues 6.
-Address all combustion safety, worker safety, occupant safety & durability issues before starting work & notify the occupant.
-Do not complete work if a life safety hazard is identified.
-7. Create diagram of the attic walls and/or floor, identifying areas that need sealing \checkmark N/A Air Sealing Ď 8.
-Remove existing insulation at air selling locations 9.
-For homes with vented exterior soffits, install protective baffling 10.
-Install installation dams 11.
-Verify that all wall cavities have six sides.
-Install additional blocking where necessary 12.
-Install infill material in all extra large holes 13.
-Seal all small, medium, and large holes between the unconditioned and conditioned space 14.
-Reinstall removed insulation and install new insulation to align with the air barrier and according to the manufacturer's specification.
-Verify that all insulation has no gaps, voids, compression, or misalignment \checkmark N/A Close Out 15.
-Clean the work area 16.
-Complete a combustion safety test and record the results 17.
-Educate occupants on the work completed.
-Job Information Name): Initials: Addre ess: Date:
+✓ N/A PREP 1.
+Complete a combustion safety test and record the results.
+2. Verify that a ventilation plan is established.
+3. Put on all personal protection equipment (PPE).
+4. Identify all worker and occupant safety hazards.
+5. Identify all potential durability issues.
+Address all combustion safety, worker safety, occupant safety and durability issues prior to starting wo complete work if a life safety hazard is identified. ork and notify the occupant.
+Do not 7.
+Create a diagram of the attic, walls and/or floor, identifying area needing sealing. ✓ N/A AIR SEALING 8.
+Remove existing insulation at air sealing locations.
+9. For homes with vented exterior soffits, install protective baffling.
+10. Install insulation dams.
+11. Verify that all wall cavities have six sides.
+Install additional blocking where necessary.
+12. Install infill material in all extra large holes.
+13. Seal all small, medium and large holes between the unconditioned and conditioned space.
+14. Reinstall removed insulation and install new insulation to align with the air barrier and according to the Verify that all insulation has no gaps, voids, compression or misalignment. ne manufacturer's specifications. ✓ N/A CLOSE OUT 15.
+Clean the work area.
+16. Complete a combustion safety test and record the results.
+17. Educate occupants on the work completed.
+JOB INFORMATION Installer N lame Initials Address Date